InioX/matugen/README.md

 ```

-You can also get the wallpaper by using:
+You can also get the image (if it was provided) by using:
 ```css
 @import url("@{image}"); /* Result: /home/ini/Downloads/wallpaper.jpg
 ```